HUMAN RESOURCES FRAMEWORK POLICY

 10. Work Ethics

-The Board of Directors has approved a Code of Ethics that sets forth the principles of conduct required of the various companies of the Group and of all their professionals and management personnel, regardless of their job category, their geographic or functional location, or the company of the Group at which they work, except in the case of professionals of country subholding companies that are not wholly owned by the Group and that have approved their own Code of Ethics according to their internal rules, and the dependent companies thereof, to which this latter code shall apply.
+The Board of Directors has approved a Code of Ethics that sets forth the principles of conduct required of the various companies of the Group and of all their professionals and management personnel, regardless of their job category, their geographic or functional location, or the company of the Group at which they work, except in the case of professionals of listed country subholding companies that have approved their own Code of Ethics according to their internal rules, and the dependent companies thereof, to which this latter code shall apply.

 The Compliance Unit is the body created by the Board of Directors to disseminate, interpret and inform the appropriate bodies of the degree of compliance with the Company's Code of Ethics.